 Latency has long been the chief complaint about header integrations, and the dread that has kept some premium publishers far, far away from the space.
 Yes, it’s great to get smarter bids from a wider array of demand sources, but my page loads are already being weighed down by tags and third-party code… I can hear the ad blockers pounding on the door!

 User experience concerns have gripped publisher revenue efforts, with particular focus on latency and data usage.
 Well, header bidding has issues with both of those.

 Auctions occur within the user’s browser, which can only do so much simultaneously (e.g., Chrome will only make 10 requests—6 per host—before pausing).
 To fight back against latency, publishers install timeouts that sacrifice beneficial bids to keep down user ire.
-But even with timeouts, every second counts considering users have become accustomed to zippy Internet speeds.
+But even with timeouts, every second count considering users have become accustomed to zippy Internet speeds.

-This gets worse on mobile, where loading can also be slowed by lackluster network speeds.
+This gets worse on mobile, where loading can also be slowed by lacklustre network speeds.
 And the extra auction weight on the browser leads to data drain, an ongoing battle on the mobile web.
 Users aren’t fond of having their rather expensive data stockpile sucked up by advertising.
 Data drain is a particular drag for the mobile web, where header integrations could greatly help a lackadaisical programmatic space.

 And they’ve introduced single-request bid architecture.
 Index Exchange President Andrew Casale goes into pretty amazing detail about the technology here, but I’ll give a shot at a layman’s explanation.
 The first generation of header bidding employed multiple-request bid architecture, in which each placement on a page is treated as an autonomous unit.
 That may sound nice in theory, but it means each placement gets its own auction by each partner.